 Assorted Car Starter motors

-The starter motor is the reason why your car’s engine starts.
-It’s usually around where your car’s engine is but could also be a separate unit like in BullDozers.
-It needs a healthy supply of 12-Volt charge from the battery for it to perform.
+It’s usually around where your car’s engine is, but it could also be a separate unit like in BullDozers.

 Neutral Safety Switch